S-Bahn: Switzerland

 The Chur S-Bahn provides services around Chur, the capital of the alpine Canton of Graubünden (Grisons) in south-eastern Switzerland.

 The Aargau S-Bahn is a small network that services stations in the cantons of Aargau, Lucerne and Bern.

-The RER Fribourg is an S-Bahn-style service centered at Fribourg/Freiburg and Bulle in the Canton of Fribourg, and extending into the cantons of Neuchâtel and Vaud.
+The RER Fribourg is a network centered at Fribourg/Freiburg and Bulle in the Canton of Fribourg, and extending into the cantons of Neuchâtel and Vaud, which is called S-Bahn in German.
+It currently runs two beginning with RE, and 4 routes beginning with S.